-Madrid’s influence in politics, education, science, entertainment, and arts make it an important international metropolis and a major hub in Southern Europe.
-Spain’s capital city is also its largest, with a historic center dating back to the Hapsburg Empire.
-The city hosts world-renowned art museums, a huge variety of tapas bars, dance shows, concerts, parks, soccer matches, bustling neighborhoods, and contemporary theater and cinema, making it a lively place to live and learn.
+Madrid’s influence in politics, education, science, entertainment, and arts makes it an important international metropolis and a major hub in Southern Europe.
+Spain’s capital city is also its largest, with a historic center dating back to the Habsburg Empire.
+The city hosts world-renowned art museums, a wide variety of tapas bars, dance shows, concerts, parks, soccer matches, bustling neighborhoods, and contemporary theater and cinema, making it a lively place to live and learn.
 Only steps away from the historic Puerta del Sol, CIEE Madrid is located in the heart of downtown with its vibrant cultural offering.

 Excursions & Activities

-- Visit one of the largest and oldest outdoor Sunday markets, the Rastro.
+- Visit one of the largest and oldest outdoor Sunday markets in Europe, the Rastro.

-During the January in Madrid program, all students take the required course: Family, School, and Child Development.
+During the January in Madrid program, all students take the required course: Spanish Masters in Madrid Museums.
 In-class work is augmented with co-curricular visits to the city’s rich variety of cultural institutions and organizations relevant to the course offering.

 CIEE Global Institute – Madrid is located near the Puerta de Sol.
 The Institute includes classrooms, lounges, Wi-Fi, student life, and academics.